 Use life cover to cut your tax bill

 The main reason people still take out whole-life cover is to help cut their family’s tax bill, particularly inheritance tax (IHT).

-When you die, IHT is charged at 40 per cent on all your assets worth more than £325,000 (in the 2010-11 tax year).
+When you die, IHT is charged at 40 per cent on all your assets worth more than £325,000.
 This includes the family home, which means that millions now pay this unpopular tax.

 If you take out a whole of life policy and write it under trust, your beneficiaries should receive a cash free lump sum, which they can use to pay the IHT bill.